General Power of Attorney

 When choosing a medical power of attorney, it’s wise to consider someone who is willing to ask questions of medical professionals, and who can set aside their own feelings in order to carry out your desires regarding your health.

-Without a medical power of attorney, the courts determine who makes your medical decisions on your behalf if you are unable to do so.
+Without a medical power of attorney, the court will determine who will make medical decisions on your behalf if you are unable to do so.

 Springing Power of Attorney